evenfrost/mikro-orm/docs/versioned_docs/version-4.2/relationships.md

 @Entity()
 export class Book {

-  @ManyToOne() // plain decorator is enough, type will be sniffer via reflection! author1!: Author;
+  @ManyToOne() // plain decorator is enough, type will be sniffed via reflection! author1!: Author;

   @ManyToOne(() => Author) // you can specify type manually as a callback